nyunAI/nyuntam/examples/adapt/object_detection/README.md

 ```

-LoRa decreases the toal trainable parameters of the model by freezing the original model weights and updating LoRA adapters only.
+LoRA decreases the total trainable parameters of the model by freezing the original model weights and updating LoRA adapters only.
 ```log
 08/05/2024 23-04-20 - INFO - nyuntam_adapt.core.base_algorithm - trainable params: 1491594 || all params: 6009438 || trainable%: 24.82
 ```

-This is a sample log the experiment logs  :
+This is a sample of the experiment logs  :

 ```log
 08/05/2024 23-04-34 - INFO - stdout - 08/05 23:04:34 - mmengine - INFO - Epoch(train) [1][ 150/2988]  base_lr: 5.0000e-03 lr: 5.0000e-03  eta: 0:03:39  time: 0.0673  data_time: 0.0008  memory: 220  loss: 2.0014  loss_cls: 0.9983  loss_bbox: 1.0031